About the High Tatra hut-to-hut

 Safety & Gear

 Hiking in the High Tatras will always be a challenge, the same as hiking in the mountains in general.
-Of course, carry appropriate gear, including a reliable map and/or GPS device, a first-aid kit, and a headlamp.
+Of course, carry appropriate gear, including a reliable map and/or GPX device, a first-aid kit, and a headlamp.
 Dress in layers to adapt to changing weather conditions and wear your comfortable and sturdy hiking shoes.
 Carry enough water (at least two liters) and high-energy snacks.

 Good to know